oldgaffers/oldgaffers.github.io/editors-guide.md

 it is possible in future that when a logged in editor uses the update process the changes will automatically be committed to the database without the email approval process.

+## Using the image gallery

+TODO

+## Ownership data

+TODO

+## Adding Builders and Designers

+TODO

+## Fleets

+TODO

+## Updating the pick-lists

+This is done in the Hasura console at https://api-oga.herokuapp.com